dabosch/Dremel-3D45-Undocumented/Readme.md

 This repo lists features and information about the Dremel 3D45 3D-Printer which are not part of the official manual.
 Everything listed here comes with out any warranty, usage of that information is at your own risk!

+All examples below assume the IP address of the 3D45 is `10.41.50.65`.
+So you have to supplement this with your IP address.

 ## General information
 **Firmware Version**: v3.0_R02.10.09